-Shaken baby syndrome is caused by forcefully and violently shaking a baby.
-Other names for this condition include abusive head trauma, shaken impact syndrome, whiplash shake syndrome, and inflicted head injury.
+Shaken baby syndrome is a serious brain injury caused by forcefully and violently shaking a baby.
+Other names for this condition include abusive head trauma, shaken impact syndrome, and whiplash shake syndrome.
 Shaken baby syndrome is a form of child abuse that causes severe brain damage.
-It can result from as few as five seconds of shaking.
+It can result from as little as five seconds of shaking.

 Babies have soft brains and weak neck muscles.
 They also have delicate blood vessels.
-Shaking a baby or young child can cause his or her brain to repeatedly hit the inside of the skull.
-This impact can trigger bruising of the brain, bleeding in the brain, and brain swelling.
-Other injuries can include damage to a baby’s eyes, spine, and neck as well as broken bones.
+Shaking a baby or young child can cause their brain to repeatedly hit the inside of the skull.
+This impact can trigger bruising in the brain, bleeding in the brain, and brain swelling.
+Other injuries may include broken bones as well as damage to the baby’s eyes, spine, and neck.